-I set out the background to, and my provisional findings on, this complaint in my provisional decision dated 19 November 2021.
-I've included the background and provisional findings below and they form part of this decision:
+I set out the background to this complaint and my provisional findings in my provision decision dated 22 November 2021.
+This is included below and forms part of this decision:

-'In March 2015, Mr C transferred the benefits he had in a personal pension into "The Orbis SIPP" administered by Guinness Mahon Trust Corporation Limited ("GMTC").
-He says he was advised to transfer by Wellington Court.
+'In July 2015, Mr D transferred the benefits he had in personal pensions into "The Orbis SIPP" administered by Guinness Mahon Trust Corporation Limited ("GMTC").
+The documentation says that the adviser was Wellington Court.

-Mr C's representatives (from now on I'll just refer to Mr C) complained to Wellington Court in 2019.
-He said, in brief, that Wellington Court's advice had been negligent because the investments were too high risk for him and he was not a sophisticated investor.
+Mr D's complained to Wellington Court in 2019.
+He said, in brief, that Wellington Court's advice had been negligent because the investments were too high risk for him and he'd lost his investments.
 The investment now looks to have little value.
-Mr C says Wellington Court is responsible for his losses.
-In response, Wellington Court said Mr C has never been its customer, so it has no case to answer.
-It says any paperwork linking Mr C to Wellington Court is fraudulent.
+Mr D says Wellington Court is responsible for his losses.
+In response, Wellington Court said Mr D has never been its customer, so it has no case to answer.
+It says any paperwork linking Mr D to Wellington Court is fraudulent.

-Mr C referred his complaint to us.
-Our investigator said that an advice fee was taken from Mr C's SIPP and paid to Wellington Court.
-He thought this was enough evidence to show Wellington Court was responsible for Mr C's transfer and, therefore, that this was a complaint that we could look at.
+Mr D referred his complaint to us.
+Our investigator said that an advice fee was taken from Mr D's SIPP and paid to Wellington Court.
+He thought this was enough evidence to show Wellington Court was responsible for Mr D's transfer and, therefore, that this was a complaint that we could look at.